 2.2 Pipeline Hydraulics and Line Sizing

-During the pipeline hydraulic phase, the pipeline designer firstly determines the head losses expected in the pipeline transportation system.
+During the pipeline hydraulic phase, the designer determines the head losses expected in the pipeline transportation system.
 Secondly, the designer will determine the pressures required in the pipeline to achieve an adequate flow to transport the fluid from start to end.
 The designer will make various assumptions to complete the hydraulic calculations.
 The assumptions will include selecting a pipeline size before conducting the calculations.
 This can be an iterative process until the calculations indicate an adequate size.
 A typical pipeline hydraulic calculation process will be summarized in this section.

 2.2.1 Pressure Drop Equation

-Considering the ASME B31.4 code which is relevant for liquid petroleum transportation systems the following assumption has to be made at the start of the process.
+Considering the ASME B31.4 code, which is relevant for liquid petroleum transportation systems, the following assumption has to be made at the start of the process.
 It has to be assumed that the Fluid under consideration is incompressible and single phase.

 The Pressure drop (ΔP) in the pipe is then calculated using the Darcy – Weisbach equation: